danielmrhodes/G4CLX/README.md

 A GEANT4 simulation of multi-step Coulomb excitation experiments.
 =================================================================

+Everything related to the GRETINA/GRETA array was taken from the UCGretina simulation package [4].
+Refer to Ref.
+[4] for more information (inclding GRETINA related UI commands).

 Requirements
 ------------------
 - G4CLX has only been tested on GEANT4 v11.3.2